Vegan Strawberry Cake

 Why not just use strawberry puree that is not reduced?
 It’s too much liquid, and not enough flavor!
 By reducing, you get a very concentrated strawberry flavor without adding a ton of liquid to the cake batter.
 Perfection.

 Using a food processor or blender, blend freeze dried strawberries into a powder.
-Using a hand mixer (or stand mixer) beat the vegan butter and shortening together until creamy.
+Using a mixer, beat the vegan butter until creamy.
 Gradually add in the powdered sugar, 1/2 cup at a time, until it’s all incorporated.
 Now add in the strawberry powder, then the vanilla and milk as needed.

 - To prepare your pans, please use a small circle of parchment paper and place it in the bottom.
 Then spray or grease the pans all over, including the sides.
 Trust me, I’ve had many cakes ruined by not properly preparing my pans!